This page provides information about how the College uses the data and information from your training evaluation form (TEF).

 In instances where there are only a few trainees or even a single trainee working in a unit then the aggregate data will be still be shared with the Heads of School and Trainee Committee Chairs.
 This will mean that although the identity of the trainees completing the survey will not be shared their identity may be deduced by those in receipt of the data.
 This is done to ensure that all trainees have the opportunity to give feedback on their training.

-Your individual answers to multiple choice questions will be accessed by, and visible only to, the RCOG ePortfolio Coordinator.
+Your individual answers to multiple choice questions will be accessed by, and visible only to, the RCOG ePortfolio Manager.
 We may share individual answers to multiple choice questions with the RCOG Clinical Quality Directorate, but not to any other organisation or individual outside of the College.

 Typically, Heads of School will look at very good and very poor results in the survey and may conduct investigations (including checking against other information they hold and talking to the trust/board, hospital or practice).
 In some cases this may trigger a deanery/LETB visit to the local education provider (your employer).